0xtaruhi/Rabbit/README.md

 ## About <a name = "about"></a>

-Rabbit is a virtual components platform for FDP3P7 FPGA boad.
+Rabbit is a virtual components platform for FDP3P7 FPGA board.
 It can receive and send data from/to the FPGA board via USB and show the data through the GUI.

 [Wonton](https://github.com/ChayCai/Wonton_master) is the previous version of Rabbit which is implemented in C#(core) and Electron(GUI).
 Rabbit is completely rewritten in C++ and Qt6 to improve the performance and stability.